vladsaveliev/sequana/doc/installation.rst

 releases of Sequana are also available on Pypi so you could also use **pip**.

-If you just want to test **Sequana** or **Sequanix** or one of the Sequana standalone, we have started to provide **Singularity** containers since version 0.5.2.
+If you just want to test **Sequana** or **Sequanix** or one of the Sequana standalone, we also provide **Singularity** containers.
 This is a great solution for reproducibility as well.
 Containers are available on https://singularity-hub.org/collections/114/.